dple/dple.github.io/_posts/2024-1-11-how-quantum-break-rssa.md

 RSA is secure because the difficulty of factoring the product of two large prime numbers (the modulus $N$) forms the basis of its security.
 Breaking RSA by factoring large numbers into their prime factors is believed computationally infeasible for sufficiently large key sizes.

 # What is Quantum Computer?
+It started about 40 years ago with the academic papers of Richard P. Feynman *[Simulating Physics with Computers](https://s2.smu.edu/~mitch/class/5395/papers/feynman-quantum-1981.pdf)* published on the *International Journal of Theoretical Physics* and *[Quantum Mechanical Computers](https://link.springer.com/article/10.1007/BF01886518)* published on the journal *Foundations of Physics*.
+In his papers, Manin scketched a theoretical foundation for quantum computing.
+The first paper is an abstract view on simulation of physics and what's needed to deal with simulating quantum effects.
+The second paper is more details about what a quantum computer or quantum algorithm would actually look like.

 In a nutshell, quantum computers are built by applying the principles of quantum mechanics (*superposition* and *entanglement*) to perform operations on data.
 While the basic unit of information in a classical computer is a bit, which can be either a $0$ or a $1$, the basic unit in quantum computers is qubits.
 - **Superposition**: qubits can exist in multiple states simultaneously (i.e., , it can be a $0$, a $1$, or both at the same time), allowing quantum computers to perform many calculations at the same time.
 - **Entanglement**: this mechanism means the state of one qubit is directly related to the state of another, even if they are physically separated.
 This enables faster information transfer and processing.